 Sellers, buyers and their estate agents often fail to realise that a garden office if it meets certain criteria can lead to quite substantial savings for stamp duty land tax under what is called multiple dwellings relief.

 Multiple dwellings relief will usually see stamp duty land tax charged not on the total sale price of a home but on the sale price divided by the number of properties acquired regardless of their size or value, and that can represent a significant saving.

 SDLT can be a complex area.
 Everyone’s situation is different and getting advice that is tailored to your unique situation can ensure that your affairs are as tax efficient as possible.
-We offer a free initial consultation, so if you would like to speak to Natasha Heron, please get in touch with her direct or call 0330 024 3200 or email firstname.lastname@example.org.
+We offer a free initial consultation, so if you would like to find out how this affects you, please get in touch with our expert below.